binaryoverload/Uni-Y3-Project/documentation/entities.md

 Each policy item is linked to a policy.
 A policy contains the overarching information for the whole policy while policy items specify actions to be run.

+A policy can be run on the client by aquring

 ### Policy
 - `id` - `uuid` - PK
 - `created_at` - `timestamp`